SmileyLlama: Modifying Large Language Models for Directed Chemical Space Exploration: Results

-The tests performed in Sections 3.1 and 3.2 do not take advantage of the 3-dimensional structural information of a putative drug nor its shape and molecular compatibility with a target protein active site.
-Hence we use SmileyLlama to generate unique and valid ligands which undergo further optimization for binding to a specific protein target when embedded in the iMiner framework\cite{iminer}. iMiner generates novel inhibitor molecules for target proteins by combining deep reinforcement learning\cite{olivecrona2017molecular,popova2018deep} with real-time 3D molecular docking using AutoDock Vina\cite{Trott2010}, thereby simultaneously creating chemical novelty while constraining molecules for shape and molecular compatibility with target active sites.
-More specifically, the iMiner generative model uses an Average Stochastic Gradient Descent Weigh-Dropped Long Short-Term Memory (AWD-LSTM)\cite{awd-lstm} recurrent neural network that predicts probability of string tokens to concatenate on a molecular string representation until a complete molecule is generated.
-In the subsequent RL stage, 2000 molecules in each epoch (typically $\sim$ 50 epochs) are sent to AutoDock simulations in parallel, and the docking scores are circled back to the RL model to adjust its parameters so that molecules generated in the next iteration will have better scores while retaining drug-likeness.
+The tests performed in previous Sections do not take advantage of the 3-dimensional structural information of a putative drug nor its shape and molecular compatibility with a target protein active site.
+Hence we use SmileyLlama augmented with DPO to generate unique and valid ligands which undergo further optimization for binding to a specific protein target when embedded in the iMiner framework\cite{iminer}. iMiner combined with SmileyLlama is designed to generate novel inhibitor molecules for target proteins by combining deep reinforcement learning\cite{olivecrona2017molecular,popova2018deep} with real-time 3D molecular docking using AutoDock Vina\cite{Trott2010}, thereby simultaneously creating chemical novelty while constraining molecules for shape and molecular compatibility with target active sites.
+Further details of the iMiner reinforcement learning model have been published elsewhere \cite{iminer} and are briefly summarized in Methods Section 4.5.
+To validate the effectiveness of SmileyLlama in the iMiner context, we generate inhibitor molecules for MPro, an enzyme whose function is essential to the SARS-CoV-2 lifecycle\cite{jin2020structure}.
+MPro has readily available experimental 3D structures\cite{jin2020structure,zhang2020crystal} which provides the necessary information needed for structure-based ligand design.

-Given the ascendancy of attention mechanisms and transformer architectures, such as those inherent in SmileyLlama, we replaced the generative AWD-LSTM component of iMiner with SmileyLlama, and replaced the iMiner optimization algorithm, Proximal Policy Optimization (PPO)\cite{ppo-schulman} with DPO.
-To validate the effectiveness of SmileyLlama in the iMiner context, we generate inhibitor molecules for the popular SARS2 MPro as an example.
-We chose this system because of the readily available experimental 3D structures\cite{jin2020structure,zhang2020crystal} which provides the necessary information needed for structure-based ligand design using SmileyLlama and comparisons to other successful inhibitor molecules.
+For the unconditional \textit{de novo} generation case, SmileyLlama learns the user prompt \textbf{Output a SMILES string for a drug like molecule with the following properties: High SARS2PRO} which pertains to minimizing the AutoDock Vina score while maximizing the drug likeliness score ($S_{DL}$) of the original iMiner reward function\cite{iminer}.